In Goa, 54 village councils vow to stop coal trucks passing through their streets

 In October, the Environment Ministry’s Expert Appraisal Committee deferred plans to increase capacity at Marmugoa port, citing air pollution concerns raised by people at the public hearings and noting that these had not been adequately addressed, the Indian Express reported.

 But the masterplan also involves double-tracking the 300-km South Western rail corridor coal route from Goa to Hospet in Karnataka.
 One phase of the project was launched in December 2016.
-The rail corridor crosses two wildlife sanctuaries.

 Several villages along the route have opposed the plan to increase coal traffic and demolish homes to make way for a new track, saying they are already dealing with the harmful effects of coal dust.
 Sporadic protests have broken out in Guirdolim and Sao Jose de Areal, where villagers confronted rail officials this month.